 - 12-inch taping knife

 - Empty 5-gallon bucket

 - Drywall sanding sponges

 - Step ladder

 If your walls are severely torn open and in terrible condition, especially from water damage, you might consider tearing them out and installing new drywall instead of repairing them.
-The walls might be too far gone, or if water damaged, you could have mold growth.
+The walls might be too far gone.
+If water damaged, you could have mold growth.
 Sometimes it's better to replace the walls, depending on the severity of the damage.

 Walls are not the only surface you can skim coat.
-Maybe you want to get rid of heavy roller stippling on a painted door, or smooth out noticeable paint brush marks on molding.
+You can also skim coat to get rid of heavy roller stippling on a painted door or smooth out noticeable paint brush marks.
 You can repair almost any painted surface with a skim coat.

 Scrape and Clean the Drywall